youhannasabry/covid-tracker/README.md

 You will need to create an env.json file in the server/config directory.<br>
 You can replicate the env.example.json and rename it to run the project right away.

+## Automatic Location

+To see better the UI changes of the map and the project I added the ability to log the temperature for any country.<br>
+If you'd like the location to be detected automatically, change automaticCountryDetection to true in client/config.js.